cybellereaper/wizlib/README.md

 ## License

-WizLib is licensed under the Apache License 2.0.
+WizLib is licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for more information.